MetaSUB-CAMP/camp_short-read-quality-control/README.md

 ```

 3. Download the appropriate host reference genome(s) and make a Bowtie2 index using `bowtie2-build /path/to/host_reference.fa /path/to/host_reference`, and add the prefix `/path/to/host_reference` to `parameters.yaml`.
     - For example, I downloaded the latest major release of the human reference genome.
+This is needed for the test run.
 ```Bash
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/GCA_000001405.15_GRCh38_genomic.fna.gz
 bowtie2-build --threads 20 GCA_000001405.15_GRCh38_genomic.fna.gz GCA_000001405.15_GRCh38_genomic